Do I Need an Architect for My Project?

 Technically, a project can proceed without an Architect.
 But in most cases, an architectʼs knowledge and creativity enhance the process, improve the outcome, and add lasting value.
 Ultimately, the choice comes down to whether you see that professional input as a worthwhile investment.

-Planning consent granted in Hammersmith & Fulham
+Home Extension Planning Guide – Hammersmith & Fulham